wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 Training:

-* Iteratively divide the nodes into subnodes such that (entropy/gini impurity) is minimized
+* Iteratively divide the nodes such that (entropy/gini impurity) is minimized
 * Various stopping conditions like a depth limit
 * Prune trees by merging nodes